LLB, 2006 University of Western Ontario

 Karen’s practice focuses on pharmaceuticals, biotechnology, food and drug law and intellectual property issues.
 She has technical expertise in therapeutics, molecular biology, immunology, regenerative medicine, personalized and precision medicine, vaccines and drug delivery systems.
 She has substantial experience in all aspects of patents, including drafting and prosecution, and regulatory issues relating to acquiring, maintaining and defending patent rights.
 Karen also has significant expertise in advising on risk management of intellectual property and regulatory matters.
 She also assists clients interested in investing in life science companies in evaluating technologies and intellectual property portfolios.

 Karen is a registered patent agent in the United States and Canada.
-Having worked in the United States previously, Karen is one of a handful of patent agents residing in Canada who has passed the U.S. patent agent exam and is allowed to represent any applicant before the United States Patent and Trademark Office.
+Having worked in the United States previously, Karen is one of a handful of patent agents residing in Canada who has passed both the U.S. and Canadian patent agent exams and is allowed to represent any applicant before the United States Patent and Trademark Office and the Canadian Intellectual Property Office.

 Best Lawyers in Canada—Leading lawyer in intellectual property law (2016-2020)